bleighk/content-ops-starter/content/pages/index.md

       - title: Feature Item Two
         tagline: 'Your digital team, on autopilot'
         subtitle: ''
-        text: >+
+        text: >
-          We build custom AI agents that live inside your workflows—whether it’s Slack, your CRM, or something entirely unique.
+          We build custom AI agents that live inside your workflows.
 From answering queries to handling repetitive tasks, our agents are trained to *think and do*.
         image:
           url: /images/abstract-feature2.svg
           altText: Placeholder image